collenmacamo22-alt/Detection-Engineering-Lab/01-Sigma-Rules/Brute-Force-Detection.md

 status: experimental

-description: Detects possible brute force attacks where multiple failed logins are followed by a successful login.
+description: Detects possible brute-force attacks where multiple failed logins are followed by a successful login.

 author: Collen Macamo